105 Report Card Comments to Use and AdaptAll Posts

 Simple examples of tips for parents include:

-- "Help your child prepare for math tests by focusing their skills in addition and subtraction."
+- "Help your child prepare for math tests by focusing their skills in addition and subtraction.
+If they don't like studying with traditional worksheets, try a digital game-based learning tool to help get them excited about the process."

 It is important that you include the parents in your comment so they know the child’s education is a joint mission.
 Sometimes you need to sound firm so that parents know you need their help and that you will not allow their child to continue inappropriate behavior.